rohaan-sahu/token-vesting/README.md

 #### Commands

-You can use any normal anchor commands.
-Either move to the `anchor` directory and run the `anchor` command or prefix the command with `pnpm`, eg: `pnpm anchor`.

 #### Sync the program id:

 Running this command will create a new keypair in the `anchor/target/deploy` directory and save the address to the